HelionDevPlatform/znc/README.md

     user: admin
     pass: stackato

+Access the web interface and create a network to connect to under `Your Settings` - `Networks`

-Connect to the ZNC bouncer using the address specified in the deployment logs.
+Connect to the ZNC bouncer using the address specified in the deployment logs and for the server password pass in:

+    $username/$network_name:$password

+    # e.g. admin/freenode:stackato if you named the network you created earlier freenode